Setuid: When set on a directory

+This is generally not needed on most systems derived from BSD, since by default directories are treated as if their setgid bit is always set, regardless of the actual value.

+On FreeBSD, setting the setuid bit on a directory on a UFS file system mounted with the suiddir option causes files and subdirectories created within to inherit its ownership, rather than the user ID of the file-creating process.

 Security

-Developers design and implement programs that use this bit on executables carefully in order to avoid security vulnerabilities including buffer overruns and path injection.
+Executables on which these bits are set must be designed and implemented carefully to avoid security vulnerabilities including buffer overruns and path injection.
 Successful buffer-overrun attacks on vulnerable applications allow the attacker to execute arbitrary code under the rights of the process exploited.
 In the event that a vulnerable process uses the setuid bit to run as root, the code will execute with root privileges, in effect giving the attacker root access to the system on which the vulnerable process is running.

-Of particular importance in the case of a setuid process is the environment of the process.
+Of particular importance in the case of a setuid or setgid process is the environment of the process.
 If the environment is not properly sanitized by a privileged process, its behavior can be changed by the unprivileged process that started it.
 For example, GNU libc was at one point vulnerable to an exploit using setuid and an environment variable that allowed executing code from untrusted shared libraries.